ilya-dyaglev/echotype/README.md

             - `errors`, `wpm`, `accuracy`: Typing statistics.
             - `isFocused`: Whether the typing area is focused.
             - `isFinished`: Whether the user has finished typing the quote.
+            - `statsOverTime`: Array to track typing speed and accuracy over time.
         - **Event Handling**:
             - Handles keyboard events for typing.
             - Updates typing statistics and progress.
             - Manages focus state to enable or disable typing input.
+            - Implements keyboard shortcuts (e.g., to fetch a new quote).
         - **ProgressContainer**:
             - Displays the progress bar.
             - Updated based on `currentCharIndex` and the length of the quote.
+    - **Results**:
+        - Receives typing statistics from `TypingArea`.
+        - Displays detailed statistics such as WPM, accuracy, errors, and time taken.
+        - Renders graphs showing typing speed and accuracy over time using **Recharts**.
+        - Provides options to retake the test or sign in to track progress.
+- **FilterModal**:
+    - Allows users to filter books based on title, author, or language.
+    - Provides autocomplete suggestions for title and author.
+    - Displays available languages as a radio-button list.
+    - Shows a list of filtered books with options to load more.
+    - Uses `useMemo` to optimize expensive computations.
+    - Updates the `filteredBooksData` in `App.tsx` upon applying filters.
 - **Footer**:
     - Contains any footer content or links.

 ### **Key Design Principles**

 - **Modularity**: Components are designed to be reusable and self-contained.
-- **Separation of Concerns**: Logic for data fetching, state management, and UI rendering is appropriately divided.
+- **Separation of Concerns**: Logic for data fetching, state management, UI rendering, and user interactions is appropriately divided.
 - **Type Safety**: TypeScript is used throughout the application to ensure type safety and reduce runtime errors.
 - **Performance Optimization**:
     - **Memoization**: `useMemo` and `useCallback` hooks are used to optimize performance by memoizing expensive calculations and functions.